State cases pass 100,000 milestone; no deaths reported in South Florida

 State coronavirus cases reached the 100,000 milestone with an additional 2,926 in one day, as the death toll increased by 12 to 3,173, including none in South Florida, the Florida Department of Health announced Monday.

 The state increase was 568 less than the 3,494 total Sunday and below the record of 4,049 set Saturday.
-The totals were a previous mark of 3,822 Friday after a 3,207 record Thursday.
-The rise was 2,610 Wednesday and a previous record 2,783 Tuesday.
+Earlier increases were a previous mark of 3,822 Friday after a 3,207 record Thursday.
+In addition, there was a record 2,783 Tuesday.

 Gov. Ron DeSantis said Saturday that a confirmed case is much different now than it was in March, when the state first began testing for COVID-19.
 He said the tests readily available now means more people are testing positive but not displaying symptoms.